La Aurora International Airport: Overview

 Cargo operations are handled beside the passenger terminal building by COMBEX-IM or in the DHL hangars.

-The head office of the Dirección General de Aeronáutica Civil is located in the airport Zone 13.
+The head office of the General Directorate of Civil Aeronautics is located in the airport Zone 13.

+China Airlines has started negotiations with the Direccion General de Aeronautica Civil (Guatemala) about the possibility of operating flights from Taipei-Taoyuan and making the airport a focus city for flights between Asia and Central America.

-History of La Aurora
+History

 During World War II, the airport was used by the United States Army Air Forces Sixth Air Force defending the Central American coastline against Axis powers submarines.
 The first American personnel began arriving in December 1941; the airfield was improved and expanded by the United States' 805th Engineer Aviation Battalion in early 1942.
 During its period of American use, the military facilities of the airport were known as Guatemala City Air Base.
 Flying units assigned to the airport were: